midnightntwrk/midnight-wallet/wallet-engine/README.md

 This will create a wallet with its state checkpoint set to the time when you called the `serializeState()` method.
 Once the wallet is started with `wallet.start()`, it will begin syncing and updating the state from that point onward.

 This functionality is especially valuable in scenarios like browser extensions, where it's crucial to swiftly restore the wallet state for the user.

+Note that this builder method doesn't provide a network ID parameter, because it is stored in the serialized snapshot.

 ## Instantiating from a seed